Sikafloor®-219 UTE

 APPLICATION

-Prime Coat: Apply Sikafloor®-219 UTE as a prime coat onto the substrate using a brush, roller or squeegee, at a uniform coverage without puddling.
+As a primer: Apply Sikafloor®-219 UTE as a prime coat onto the substrate using a brush, roller or squeegee, at a uniform coverage without puddling.

 Wear Coat: Once the prime coat is tack-free, apply the wear coat using a squeegee or roller and backroll to achieve even coverage.